davidje13/lean-qr/README.md

 Minimal library for generating QR Codes in the browser and server-side.

-Optimised for code size while maintaining decent performance.
-Less than 8kB uncompressed (~4kB compressed).
+Optimised for code size while maintaining decent performance and supporting all QR features.
+Less than 8kB uncompressed (less than 4kB compressed).

 You can see it in action at <https://qr.davidje13.com/>